mmaxwu/reunion/README.md

 Usage

-1. xMidnight Theme.
+1. Midnight Theme.
 Use the GitHub Pages [Midnight Theme](https://github.com/pages-themes/midnight/blob/master/README.md) as a resource.
 This project started with customization of _layouts/default.html from the Midnight Theme.
 If you wanted to use a different [GitHub Pages Themes](https://pages.github.com/themes/), you would similarly change `_layouts/default.html` from repo used to support that theme.
 Observe comment at top of _layouts/default.html ...

 ```html
 <!--